blogs.sanpreetsingh.com

 • long stretches of low emotional connection

-This is where relationship problems become especially relevant.
+This is where wider relationship problems become important.
 Many readers searching for intimacy repair are not dealing with one isolated issue.
-They are dealing with a wider emotional pattern that has slowly affected how closeness feels inside the relationship.
+They are dealing with a larger emotional pattern that has slowly affected how closeness feels inside the relationship.

 What Slow and Safe Rebuilding Can Look Like Day to Day